SoConfused/RESTful-Back-End-Microservice/README.md

 # Woordle-Clone-Project
-In this project we will build two RESTful back-end microservices.
+In this project we will built RESTful back-end microservices.

 Yujin Chung - yujin.chung@csu.fullerton.edu